M2Lingual: Enhancing Multilingual, Multi-Turn Instruction Alignment in Large Language Models: Appendix

-\textbf{Impact on different LLMs:} We evaluate Mistral-Instruct-7B to highlight the impact of multilingual IFT datasets on pre-instruction finetuned models. \datasetname~leads Mistral-Instruct-7B to achieve best performance in $5$ of $8$ MT-Bench language evaluations and $5$ of the $7$ multilingual evaluation benchmarks as shown in Tables \ref{tab:evaluation_instruct} and \ref{tab:mt_bench_eval_instruct} respectively.
+Tables~\ref{tab:mt_bench_eval},~\ref{tab:evaluation},~\ref{tab:evaluation_instruct} and~\ref{tab:mt_bench_eval_instruct} shows the complete results comparing~\datasetname~against all the baseline datasets, $4$ base models across multilingual MT-Bench, question answering, summarization and classification tasks.
+Table~\ref{tab:different_sizedLLM_eval_full} compares~\datasetname~against top performing baseline on a smaller (Qwen1.8B) and a larger (LLama-2-13B) model. \paragraph{QWEN-4B \& Mistral-Instruct-7B results} We evaluate Mistral-Instruct-7B to highlight the impact of multilingual IFT datasets on pre-instruction finetuned models. \datasetname~leads Mistral-Instruct-7B to achieve best performance in $5$ of $8$ MT-Bench language evaluations and $5$ of the $7$ multilingual evaluation benchmarks as shown in Tables \ref{tab:evaluation_instruct} and \ref{tab:mt_bench_eval_instruct} respectively.
 Interestingly, the improvements from \datasetname~in Mistral-Instruct-7B over baseline datasets is consistently higher when compared to Mistral-7B-base (\Cref{tab:evaluation}) in all of the multilingual QA tasks, MGSM, and XCOPA.
 We also evaluate QWEN-4B model to showcase results from smaller LLM from different model family.
 We observe similar findings as QWEN-4B finetuned with \datasetname~achieves competitive results in both MT-Bench and multilingual evaluation datasets.
 Another interesting observation is that improvements seem relatively higher for QWEN-4B model using \datasetname~when compared to Mistral-7B and LLaMA-3-8B models, highlighting the usefulness of our proposed data on moderate sized LLMs.

-\textbf{Ablation of \datasetname:} As observed in our empirical studies in Tables \ref{tab:evaluation}, \ref{tab:evaluation_instruct}, \ref{tab:different_sizedLLM_eval}, \ref{tab:more_ayaseed_comparison}, generating \Evol~data and appending it with seeds helps improve performance consistently in all evaluation benchmarks, highlighting impact of \Evol.
-For instance, on LLaMA-3-8B, our proposed \Evol~improves performance significantly by 10.82 points on MGSM task as compared to the Seed data.
-Adding multi-turn IFT pairs specifically helps boost performance in MT-Bench evaluations substantially across all of the languages with the most significant gain of 1.31 points on French for Mistral-7B model.
-Adding multi-turn data also helps consistently in multilingual benchmark evaluations as shown in Tables \ref{tab:evaluation} and \ref{tab:evaluation_instruct}. \textit{Evol + MT} and \textit{Evol} provides 1.50 and 0.98 points of MT-AVG performance gain over \textit{Seed-only} IFT data on Mistral-7B model.
-These findings reinforce the benefits of adding multi-turn \Evol~IFT pairs.

-\paragraph{Low-resource languages:} We also compare \datasetname~with our most competitive baseline dataset WildChat on MT-Bench in low-resource languages.
-As shown in Figure \ref{fig:low-res-mt-bench-results}, \datasetname~consistently leads to much higher MT-Bench scores in majority of the low-resource languages highlighting that existing multi-turn IFT datasets created from cached user chats may have poor coverage of low-resourced languages.
-On the other hand, our synthetically generated \datasetname~has uniform coverage of all the 70 languages in terms of number of IFT sets.